zhihanyang2022/off-policy-continuous-control/qrdqn/README.md

 **Parametrization of value distribution**

 Parametrizing (i.e., approximation or projection) the value distribution appropriately is what enables distributional updates in practice.

+In C51,

+In QR-DQN, the projection of some arbitrary distribution is to find an allowed distribution that's closest to it in Wasserstein-1 distance.
+The QR-DQN paper showed that the projected distributional operator converges.
+However, the paper did not show that the projected distributional *optimality* operator also converges.

 **Loss function.**